erikdubois/LinuxMint173i3/README.md

 This folder is my content of the .i3 directory.

-You can copy/paste all of this in the hidden folder, do a file by file copy to your liking or only copy/paste a few lines.
-But everything is linked together.
-Some items will not work if you skip ahead.
+You can copy/paste all of this in the hidden folder of .i3.

+You can make a hidden folder in your home folder, if you do not yet have one.

 # beware the hidden files !!